ArtifexSoftware/MuPDF.NET/docs/document.rst

     .. note:: In general, this is not the list of images that are **actually displayed**.
 This method only parses several PDF objects to collect references to embedded images.
 It does not analyse the page's :data:`contents`, where all the actual image display commands are defined.
 To get this information, please use :meth:`Page.get_image_info`.
 Also have a look at the discussion in section :ref:`textpagedict`.

-  .. method:: GetPageFonts(int pno, bool full = false)
+  .. method:: GetPageFonts(int pno, bool full: false)

     PDF only: Return a list of all fonts (directly or indirectly) referenced by the page. *Please note that this does not mean, that the text on the page actually uses all of these fonts.*